 Everything you need to know about the Salem Courthouse of 1692 in a minute-long video!
 Keep scrolling past the video for a full transcript and much more information.

-The old Salem Courthouse came into being in 1677 and stood in the middle of Washington Street, for forty years.
-Of course, 1692 brought what were likely the building’s darkest days: the Salem Witch Trials.
+Of course, 1692 brought what was likely the building’s darkest days: the Salem Witch Trials.
 During that time, the courthouse was located on the second floor of the Town House.

-In may of 1692, Governor William Phips created The Court of Oyer and Terminer in an effort to get to the bottom of the witchcraft problem.
+In May of 1692, Governor William Phips created The Court of Oyer and Terminer.
+Phips would go on to be largely uninvolved with the Trials until they neared their end.
+But by the time the court was established, the hysteria was already well underway.
 The court initially consisted of Chief Justice William Stoughton and other eight prominent citizens.
-Among the most noted were Jonathan Corwin, Bartholomew Gedney, and John Hathorne.
+Among the most noted were Jonathan Corwin (owner of The Witch House), Bartholomew Gedney, and John Hathorne.

-The building unfortunately no longer exists.
-However, in its location, you will find a plaque that memorializes the old courthouse.
+The original Salem Witch Trials Courthouse building unfortunately no longer exists.
+However at its location, you will find a plaque that memorializes where the old courthouse once stood.

 The executions ended in September of 1692.
 Shortly after, Governor Phips dissolved the Court of Oyer and Terminer.
 However, as more than 50 of the accused were still in jail, additional trials were held during 1693.
 Three of the convicted were actually still found guilty but all of them were reprieved by Phips.